akashbettad1/holidayservice/README.md

         "localName": "Eerste Kerstdag"
     }
 ]
-2. Get the Number of Public Holidays Not Falling on Weekends
+2. **Get the Number of Public Holidays Not Falling on Weekends**
-•	Endpoint: GET /holidays/{year}/public-holidays?countryCodes=US,IN
+   1. Endpoint: GET /holidays/{year}/public-holidays?countryCodes=US,IN
-•	Description: Retrieves the number of public holidays not falling on weekends for the given year and country codes (sorted in descending order).
+   2. Description: Retrieves the number of public holidays not falling on weekends for the given year and country codes (sorted in descending order).
-•	Example Request:
+   3. Example Request: GET **api/holidays/2025/public-holidays?countryCodes=US,NL**
-GET api/holidays/2025/public-holidays?countryCodes=US,NL
-•	Example Response:
+   4. Example Response:
 [[
     {
         "countryCode": "US",